clulab/releases/naacl-trustnlp2021-edin/README.md

 This is the accompanying code and data for our NAACL TrustNLP 2020 [paper](http://clulab.cs.arizona.edu/papers/trustNLP2021_edin.pdf)

-You can find the BioNLP 2013 GE Task data and evaluation tool [here](http://bionlp.dbcls.jp/projects/bionlp-st-ge-2013/wiki)

 ## Requirements

 - Python 3 (tested on 3.6.5)